 When type library information is available, Dyalog APL automatically connects the appropriate event sinks and establishes the EventList property for the object when it is created.
-However, if the COM object does not declare its event sinks in a type library, it is necessary to connect to them manually.
+However, if the COM object does not declare its event sinks in a type library, or if the LateBind property were set to 1, it is necessary to connect to them manually.
 To support these cases, the following methods are used.
 These apply to top-level COM objects and to the namespaces associated with any other COM objects exposed by them.